EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Evaluation

 \subsection{Case Study}

-Before conducting the case studies, we arranged a training seminar (30 min) to introduce the interactive logic of our system.
-Subsequently, we pre-uploaded the raw GPS trajectories of 30,000 mobile users collected for a period of one month (July 1st to 31st, 2012).
-These users were randomly selected from the dataset of the Greater Tokyo Area.
-Subsequently, the experts first launched a no-policy simulation to identify the potential infection hotspots when COVID-19 spreads in the Greater Tokyo Area, and then explored the effect of different control policies on epidemic spread, that is, regional lockdown, telecommuting, and screening.
-Furthermore, they also explored the effect of multi-policy combinations on epidemic spread.
-These exploratory procedures enabled the experts to gain helpful insights that could potentially guide pandemic prevention and control.
-Finally, we interviewed the experts to collect their precious feedback and suggestions.
+Before conducting the case studies, a training seminar (30 min) was arranged to introduce the interactive logic of EpiMob.
+Subsequently, the experts worked together to evaluate the system.
+This section presents the evaluation process in several case studies, which can be summarized as follows: (i) to launch a no policy simulation to analyze the potential infection hotspots when COVID-19 spreads; (ii) to explore, evaluate, and analyze the effects of each type of control strategy and compound strategy, separately; and (iii) to perform in-depth analysis to explore the secondary effects after the implementation of the policies.
+These procedures enabled the experts to gain helpful insights into potential epidemic prevention and control.
+Their discussion during the process was recorded.
+Finally, informal interviews were conducted for the feedback and suggestions of the experts.